-At the beginning of July, we sent out invoices for our membership fees to P&C treasurers, for payment by the end of August.
-Our fee structure will be up for discussion at our next General Meeting (August 24).
-If you have comments or concerns, we’d love to see you there.
+At the beginning of July each year, we send out invoices for our membership fees to P&C treasurers, for payment by the end of July.

 Help running your P&C

-We have extensive information, advice and tips for P&Cs available on our website, covering everything from running good meetings to licensing your raffle, from collaborating with the school and principal, to promoting your P&C.
+We have extensive information, advice and tips for P&Cs, covering everything from running good meetings to licensing your raffle, from collaborating with the school and principal, to promoting your P&C.

 Plus there are checklists to keep you on track.